0age/metamorphic/README.md

 This [factory contract](https://github.com/0age/metamorphic/blob/master/contracts/MetamorphicContractFactory.sol) creates *metamorphic contracts*, or contracts that can be redeployed with new code to the same address.
 It does so by deploying the metamorphic contract with fixed, non-deterministic initialization code via the CREATE2 opcode.
 This initalization code clones a given implementation contract and optionally initializes it in one operation.
 Once a contract undergoes metamorphosis, all existing storage will be deleted and any existing contract code will be replaced with the deployed contract code of the new implementation contract.
 Alternately, the factory can also create metamorphic contracts that utilize a constructor by deploying them with an intermediate [transient contract](https://github.com/0age/metamorphic/blob/master/contracts/TransientContract.sol) - otherwise an argument for atomically calling an initialization function after cloning an instance may be used.
 There is also an [immutable create2 factory](https://github.com/0age/metamorphic/blob/master/contracts/ImmutableCreate2Factory.sol) that will not perform contract redeployments, thereby preventing metamorphism of any contract it deploys *(although they may still deploy their own metamorphic contracts)*.

-This repo also includes [Metapod](https://github.com/0age/metamorphic/blob/master/contracts/Metapod.sol), a factory for deploying "hardened" metamorphic contracts.
-All contracts deployed through Metapod must include a prelude *(or initial snippet of code)* that allows it to destroy the contract and forward all funds to a dedicated vault contract.
+This repo also includes [Metapod](https://github.com/0age/metamorphic/blob/master/contracts/Metapod.sol), a factory for deploying "hardened" metamorphic contracts. *(Note that the provided version of Metapod uses a hard-coded address, used by the local test suite, throughout the contract that will all need to be altered it order to deploy to any other address.)* All contracts deployed through Metapod must include a prelude *(or initial snippet of code)* that allows it to destroy the contract and forward all funds to a dedicated vault contract.
 In order to insert the prelude into your contract, any stack items used by `JUMP` or `JUMPI` destinations, as well as by `CODECOPY` offsets, must first be modified.
 To try this out, there's a provided utility called [Kakuna](https://github.com/0age/metamorphic/blob/master/scripts/kakuna/kakuna.js), an **error-prone POC** for analyzing a contract and inserting a prelude.

 **DISCLAIMER: this implements highly experimental features / bugs - be sure to implement appropriate controls on your metamorphic contracts and *educate the users of your contract* if it will be interacted with!
 These contracts have not yet been fully tested or audited - proceed with caution and please share any exploits or optimizations you discover.**